-Disclaimer: This post contains affiliate links and I would receive a commission on purchases.
+Disclaimer: This post contains affiliate links and I would receive a small commission on purchases.

 Cranberry Lemon Cheesecake is a very festive cake is perfect for Thanksgiving, Christmas dinner or Christmas parties.
 It’ll disappear off the dessert table for sure.
 Wouldn’t you like to bite into a sweet creamy, lemon cheesecake and have tart cranberries bouncing off your taste buds?